Xinyu-Liao/Xinyu-Liao.github.io/_pages/about.md

   - /about.html
 ---

-My name is Xinyu Liao.
-The letter “x” in pinyin (the romanization system for Chinese) represents the alveolo-palatal fricative /ɕ/.
+My name is Xinyu. [pronunciation of my name in Mandarin Chinese](https://drive.google.com/file/d/1okVhTp6oE66znEiqjmFdc5tZdxcsDbKI/view?usp=drive_link) The letter “x” in pinyin (the romanization system for Chinese) represents the alveolo-palatal fricative /ɕ/.
 Since this sound doesn’t exist in many languages, you can approximate it with the English “sh” /ʃ/ sound.
 I’m happy to be addressed as “Shin-yu” or any similar variants :)

 I'm a second-year PhD student in Linguistics at the [University of Toronto](https://www.linguistics.utoronto.ca).
 I'm interested in phonetics and computational psycholinguistics.
 The central focus of my research is speech variability in production and perception, bridging psycholinguistic experiments, computational modeling, large-scale corpus analysis, cross-linguistic phonetic universals, and language change in cultural evolution.